mehthishamkhan06/UIwithUnity/README.md

 - Third Person Camera
 - Move around with WASD
 - Pause the game with P
-- Increase and Decresing the speed of the Player
+- Increase and Decrese the speed of the Player
 - Jump, Double Jump with Space
 - Dash with Shift
 - Collect Coins by moving over them